Scary True Ghost Stories

 The most famous scary true ghost story is that of the Brown Lady Ghost of Raynham Hall, Norfolk.
 The case also led to the most famous picture of a ghost ever taken.
 The picture was captured on September 19, 1936 when two photographers, Mr. Indre Shira and Captain Provand, spotted a figure descending the stairs and snapped a picture.

 Locals who examined the photo believe that it is the ghost of Lady Dorothy Walpole.
 Lady Dorothy was in love with Second Viscount Townshend.
-However, her father would not consent to the marriage, so Tonwshend married another woman.
+However, her father would not consent to the marriage, so Townshend married another woman.
 Meanwhile, Dorothy had an affair with a man named Lord Wharton, who was also deeply in debt, considered a severe character flaw back then.
-When Townshend's first wife died, he and Dorothy were finally married.
-Somehow, Townshend eventually learned of his wife's past transgressions and locked her away in her apartments.
-She officially died on March 29, 1726 of smallpox, but many locals still believe that she died of a broken neck after being pushed down the wooden staircase.

 Lady Walpole is known as "The Brown Lady" because she was spotted several times through the years wearing a brown brocade dress.
 In one case, in 1936, Author Captain Marryat and two young guests, one of whom brought along a gun for protection from the ghosts, spotted the Brown Lady headed down the hall coming directly toward them.
 Captain Marryat was so frightened that he even attempted to shoot at the ghost with the gun, but only succeeded in embedding a bullet into the door behind her.

-Robert The Haunted Doll
+Robert the Haunted Doll

 While ghosts are known to possess people, this scary true ghost story is about a possessed doll.
 In 1897, the Otto family owned a plantation in Key West, Florida.
 One of the plantation's servant girls offered the family's son, Robert Eugene Otto, a doll as a gift.
 Local historians suspect that she practiced voodoo, and that the doll she offered young Robert was cursed.